 Key takeaways

-• A liquidity management dashboard India should surface real-time cash, quick ratio, current ratio, and working capital trends, with drill-down to transactions.
+- A liquidity management dashboard for India should surface real-time cash positions, quick ratio, current ratio, and working capital trends, with transaction level drill-down so nothing stays hidden behind a summary number.

-• Purpose-built tools like AI Accountant deliver native GST-aware workflows, ratio automation, and 13 week cash projections.
+- Purpose built platforms like AI Accountant deliver native GST-aware workflows, automated ratio cards, and 13 week cash projections, solving the exact gaps global tools leave open for Indian businesses.

 Table of contents